Hello everyone!

 pecl install pdo_sqlsrv

-The php8.5-dev package provides the necessary compilation headers for PECL to build native extensions. php8.5-xml is mandatory for PEAR itself to function.
+The php8.5-dev package provides the compilation headers necessary for PECL to build native extensions. php8.5-xml is required for PEAR itself to work.
 The PHP_PEAR_PHP_BIN variable instructs PECL to specifically use PHP 8.5 as the compilation base.
-Without it, PECL uses the system's default PHP (which may be a different version) and fails with the error "XML Extension not found".
+Without it, PECL uses the system's default PHP (which might be a different version) and fails with the error "XML Extension not found".

 Enabling drivers in PHP.ini

-After installing the drivers via PECL, we need to inform PHP that they should be loaded.
-In Debian with Ondřej Surý's repository, the correct way is to create the files in mods-available and use phpenmod, which enables the extension for all SAPIs (CLI, Apache, FPM) at once.
+After installing the drivers via PECL, we need to tell PHP that they should be loaded.
+On Debian with Ondřej Surý's repository, the correct way is to create the files in mods-available and use phpenmod, which enables the extension for all SAPIs (CLI, Apache, FPM) at once.

 echo "extension=sqlsrv.so" > /etc/php/8.5/mods-available/sqlsrv.ini